 User Interface: This is the most important ranking factor.
 We grade each course based on how the future CPA exam candidate will interact with the product.
 We test each course and see what components we like and which ones we don’t think make the cut, and then we adjust our rankings accordingly.

 Value: The point of a CPA review course is to help you pass the test.
 However, cost is certainly a factor to consider, as some companies charge into the $3,300 range.
 So, we try to asses the price of these courses while also considering how many extra features and materials you get compared to cheaper options.

-Support: We have done the legwork on this one—we reach out to each company on a regular basis and test the customer service that is provided.
+Support: We have done the legwork on this one—we submit questions and inquiries to CPA prep course companies in order to test the customer service that is provided.
 While this isn’t the make or break point for the course, it’s important that the top companies give users a certain level of support and respond to claims quickly.

 Customer Feedback: We listen to you.
 That’s right, your input is a significant factor for our ranking system.
 If we think one thing, but hear a differing opinion from our users, we adjust the rankings accordingly.
 We want our list of the top CPA exam prep courses to reflect what we’ve heard, and thanks to some great input we have a lot to work with!

 Dashboard: This is incredibly important in our ranking system users need a great platform with which to work.
 We do thorough inspections of the dashboards for each offering, as we like to test the progress tracking, how easy it is to find certain materials, and whether or not the course is designed in accordance with aesthetics and intuitiveness.